-- 3. The directors have confirmed that none of them is serving as a director on more than five listed companies, including this Company. - 4.
-The Company has prepared a 'Code of Conduct" and has ensured that appropriate steps have been taken to disseminate it throughout the Company along with its supporting policies and procedures. - 5.
+- 3. The directors have confirmed that none of them is serving as a director on more than five listed companies, including this Company. - The Company has prepared a 'Code of Conduct' and has ensured that appropriate steps have been taken to 4. disseminate it throughout the Company along with its supporting policies and procedures. - 5.
 The Board has developed a vision/mission statement, overall corporate strategy and significant policies of the Company.
-A complete record of particulars of significant policies along with the dates on which they were approved or amended has been maintained except for the policy related to permissible fee for non-executive directors and independent directors which are exist in draft form and will approved in upcoming Board of Directors meeting. - 6.
-All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by Board/Shareholders as empowered by the relevant provisions of the Act and these Regulations. - 7.
+A complete record of particulars of significant policies along with the dates on which they were approved or amended has been maintained except for the policy related to permissible fee for non-executive directors and independent directors which are exist in draft form and will approved in upcoming Board of Directors meeting. - All the powers of the Board have been duly exercised and decisions on relevant matters have been taken by 6.
+Board/Shareholders as empowered by the relevant provisions of the Act and these Regulations. - 7.
 The meetings of the Board were presided over by the Chairman and, in his absence, by a director elected by the Board for this purpose.
-The Board has complied with the requirements of Act and the Regulations with respect to frequency, recording and circulating minutes of meeting of Board. - 8.
-The Board of directors do not have a formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations.
+The Board has complied with the requirements of Act and the Regulations with respect to frequency, recording and circulating minutes of meeting of Board. - The Board of directors do not have a formal policy and transparent procedures for remuneration of directors in 8. accordance with the Act and these Regulations.
 Such policy is exist in draft form and will approved in upcoming Board of Directors meeting. - 9.
 During the year the board did not arrange any training program for its directors.
-The Company is in process of applying for the exemption certificate from Commission as per criteria mentioned in Regulation 20. - 10.
-The board has approved appointment of CFO, Company Secretary and Head of Internal Audit, including their remuneration and terms and conditions of employment, however, the CFO and Company Secretary of the Company is the same person.
-The Company is in the process of appointing separate person as Company Secretary.

-11. CFO and CEO duly endorse the financial statements before approval of the Board.
+The Company is in process of applying for the exemption certificate from Commission as per criteria mentioned in Regulation 20. - The board has approved appointment of CFO, Company Secretary and Head of Internal Audit, including their 10. remuneration and terms and conditions of employment, however, the CFO and Company Secretary of the Company is the same person.
+The Company is in the process of appointing separate person as Company Secretary. - CFO and CEO duly endorse the financial statements before approval of the Board.
+11.

-- 12. Board has formed committees comprising of members given below: - a.
-Audit Committee i.
-Mr. Muhammad Naseemii.
-Shiekh Kausar Ejaziii.
-Mr. Adeel Shahid Tata-Chairman-Member-Member b.
-HR and Remuneration Committee i.
-Mr. Muhammad Naseemii.
-Mr. Shahid Anwar Tataiii.
-Mr. Adeel Shahid Tata-Chairman-Member-Member a.
-Audit Committeeb.
-HR and Remuneration Committee- Quarterly- Quarterly
+- 12. Board has formed committees comprising of members given below:

+- a.
+Audit Committee

+- i.
+Mr. Muhammad Naseem -Chairman

+- ii.
+Shiekh Kausar Ejaz

+- iii.
+Mr. Adeel Shahid Tata

+- b.
+HR and Remuneration Committee

+- i.
+Mr. Muhammad Naseem

+- ii.
+Mr. Shahid Anwar Tata

+- -Chairman -Member -Member